 Grants and support for 18-30 year olds who are self-employed or running their own businesses.

 Up to £10,000 grant for dairy farmers whose businesses are suffering from reduced milk demand, to cover 70% of lost income in April and May.
-Support announced 6 May and details still awaited.
+Fund will open for applications from 18 June.

 Funding for innovation and innovative companies

 A new £40m Clean Growth Fund has been launched, with funding from Government and from one of the UK’s largest charity investors, CCLA.
 Clean Growth Investment Management (CGIM) are managing the Fund, which makes investments into start-up companies developing clean energy solutions.

 Coronavirus Future Fund for innovative companies.